John-LeClair/ChipSHOUTER-ballisticgel/README.md

 ```

 ## Legal ##
+EMFI-TARGET is based on the Ballistic Gel open-source project which is GPL licensed - thus EMFI-TARGET is released with the GPL license.
+The EMFI-TARGET uses Condor Embedded Technology, LLC's USB VID/PID.
+Microchip's USB-IF license disallows sub-licensing.

+The EMFI-TARGET can be purchased by contacting jleclair@condorembeddedtech.com.

 Ballistic Gel is part of the ChipSHOUTER project (which is itself related to the ChipWhisperer project).
 It is also known as the CW521 target board.

 Ballistic Gel is an open-source project, and is released with the GPL license.
 Assembled boards can be purchased from NewAE Technology Inc at https://store.newae.com .

 ChipSHOUTER is a registered trademark of NewAE Technoloy Inc. Note you CANNOT sell boards using the ChipSHOUTER name without permission, and you cannot use NewAE Technology Inc's USB VID on your own products as the USB-IF license disallows sub-licensing in this manner.
 If you change the VID/PID, simply change the associated VID/PID in the .inf (driver) file as needed.